-Shareholders asked oil and gas giant Chevron to cut emissions.
+Shareholders asked oil giant Chevron to cut emissions.
 Now some want the chairman ousted.

 Over the past decade, more investors have begun to pressure companies in which they own stakes to reduce their carbon emissions and develop business plans adapted for climate change.

 Environmental groups and scientific reports say emissions cuts are critical to thwarting climate change and to the broader health of the planet.
-But some shareholder groups say companies also have a narrower financial reason to move away from fossil fuels: Eventually governments will impose stricter limits on their use, they say, and even if they don’t, alternative energy sources will eventually become cheaper and shrink the demand for oil and gas.
+But some shareholder groups say companies also have a narrower financial reason to move away from fossil fuels: Eventually, governments will impose stricter limits on their use, they say, and even if they do not, alternative energy sources eventually will become cheaper and shrink the demand for oil and gas.

 Many investors have become impatient for change.

-“There’s a lot of [investor] frustration at the slow pace of the energy transition,” said Marc Goldstein, head of U.S. research at Institutional Shareholder Services.
+“There’s a lot of [investor] frustration at the slow pace of the energy transition,” said Marc Goldstein, the head of U.S. research at Institutional Shareholder Services.

 He foresees more efforts to displace board members over climate issues.